-Managing documents that require custom margins
+Documents that require custom margins

-When the Document Routing Agent runs as a desktop application, it continues to take advantage of Adobe Reader to spool the document to the shared printer device that is selected in Finance and Operations.
+When the Document Routing Agent runs as a desktop application, it continues to take advantage of Adobe Reader to spool the document to the shared printer device that is selected in Microsoft Dynamics 365 for Finance and Operations.
 To handle scenarios where documents that have custom margins must be printed, we recommend that you install the Document Routing Agent in multiple locations.
 Then install the printers that will handle those documents only on the Document Routing Agents that will run in desktop application mode.
-Alternatively, use a post-execution process to pick up the files in the target directory and direct them as appropriate.
+Alternatively, use a post-execution process to pick up the files in the target directory and direct them in the appropriate manner.

-Installing the latest build
+Install the latest build

-- Uninstall the current version of the Document Routing Agent.
+Uninstall the current version of the Document Routing Agent.

-- After Dynamics AX has been upgraded to Dynamics AX platform update 2 (August 2016), install the new version of the Document Routing Agent by following the instructions in Install the Document Routing Agent to enable network printer devices.
+Install the latest version of the Document Routing Agent by following the instructions in Install the Document Routing Agent to enable network printer devices.

 Copy the configuration file from step 1, and paste it into the following directory: C:\ProgramData\Microsoft\Microsoft Dynamics 365 for Finance and Operations Document Routing.
 This step helps guarantee that all your previous configuration settings are used for the new version of the Document Routing Agent application.

-- Run the Document Routing Agent.
+Run the Document Routing Agent.

-- Sign in by using your Microsoft Azure Active Directory (Azure AD)/Dynamics AX credentials.
+Sign in by using your Microsoft Azure Active Directory (Azure AD) or Finance and Operations credentials.

-- View and verify your settings and printers by clicking the appropriate menu items.
+View and verify your settings and printers by clicking the appropriate menu items.

 The next section provides detailed instructions for selecting the Windows service execution mode.

-Changing the default execution mode
+Change the default execution mode

-Task 1: Update the execution mode for the Document Routing Agent
+Update the execution mode for the Document Routing Agent

 - Start the Document Routing Agent by using the desktop icon.